Debt Management Relies On Good Record Keeping

 Keep a copy of the promissory note you receive; it is your legal promise to repay your loans and it covers your rights and responsibilities as a borrower.

-In addition to the promissory note, keep a copy of the disclosure statements you receive.
-The amounts and terms of each loan are spelled out in this document, and it will be useful later on when you enter repayment.
+In addition to the promissory note, keep a copy of the disclosure statements.
+The amounts and terms of each loan are spelled out in this document, and it will be useful when you enter repayment.

 Residency and Beyond

 Take the time to either set up a logical filing system or re-organize your existing one so that it works for you and your current situation.
 Whether you choose manila folders, filing boxes, or some other system, be sure to organize all your paperwork.
 Keep the servicers’ addresses, phone numbers, websites and email addresses in one central location.
 Don't forget to file your promissory note(s) and other loan papers you receive.
 You may even want to scan and save backup copies of important paperwork.

 Moving, Mail and Communication

 Keep your financial information with you throughout your internship, residency, fellowship, and practice.
 Each time you move, notify your servicer(s) of your new address and keep a communication log of your servicer conversations.